victor-marino/indexa-gsheets-history/README.md

 This can be useful for:
 * Keeping an offline history of the value of your portfolio in your own spreadsheets, without having to access your Indexa Capital account or pull out any exports.
-* Build the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.
+* Building the price history of instruments that do not have a publicly available NAV, such as Indexa's own pension plans for self-employed people.

 # Usage